 The HOST Labs offer a unique opportunity for undergraduate students to have a hands-on teaching experience with middle school students.
-Students enroll in a 2 unit lab/lecture course to participate in this program.
+Students enroll in a 1 unit lab to participate in this program.
 This course is specifically designed for anyone who may have an interest in pursuing a teaching career one day -- either a multiple subjects or single subject science credential.
 All of the classes are designed with the intention of deepening your own scientific understanding while practicing effective, hands-on science teaching practices.

 Your role will be that of a "science guide".
 You will be responsible for becoming an expert in a specific concept and man one of several science stations.
 As students rotate through your station, you will encourage all of the students at your station to engage in the activity, make predictions and test their ideas using the materials provided.
 Through this process you will gain valuable experience working directly with middle school students and learning effective science teaching practices.